Diploma Program Academic Policies and Procedures

 Students who have complaints that relate to academic or non-academic matters should follow the procedures outlined below.
 If a student wishes to appeal a grade, there is a specific appeals process for grades, outlined in a separate procedure.

 Students wishing to grieve an alleged violation of the School's policies shall first contact the person he/she believes to be responsible for the matter being grieved (the respondent).
 The grievant will contact the respondent within twenty (20) working days of any occurrence giving rise to the grievance and will attempt to resolve the grievance informally.
 For example, if the complaint involves the instructor of a course, the student should contact the instructor to attempt to resolve the issue.
-If the complaint is not resolved at this level, the student should schedule an appointment with the program director for the next level of review.
+If the complaint is not resolved at this level, the student should schedule an appointment with the academic director for the next level of review.

-If, in the judgment of the student, there is no satisfactory resolution of the complaint at the program director level, the student may submit a written statement of the complaint to the attention of the associate dean/divisional dean.
+If, in the judgment of the student, there is no satisfactory resolution of the complaint at the academic director level, the student may submit a written statement of the complaint to the attention of the associate dean/divisional dean.
 At the discretion of the associate dean/divisional dean, a meeting will be arranged between the parties.
 The associate dean/divisional dean shall attend such meeting(s) in order to resolve the grievance.
 The associate dean/divisional dean is responsible for administering the student complaint procedure and may, when appropriate, make recommendations for a resolution.

 If the grievance is not resolved informally within fifteen (15) working days after the grievant and relevant parties have met with the associate dean/divisional dean, a student may obtain additional review by submitting a written letter of complaint to the associate dean of student affairs.